UncleTensor/BittAudio/docs/validator.md

 ## Running a Validator
 - To operate a validator, run the validator.py script with the required command-line arguments.

-## Starting with Auto Update script
- - To start the validator with auto-update, run the start_valid.py script with the required command-line arguments.
- - The script will automatically update the validator with the latest version.
- - [Note: the validator will have to run this auto-update script in a screen session]

 ## Validator Command
 ```bash